Skip to content

 Perlmutter uses Lustre as its $SCRATCH file system.
-For many applications a technique called file striping will increase I/O performance.
+For many applications, a technique called file striping will increase I/O performance.
 File striping will primarily improve performance for codes doing serial I/O from a single node or parallel I/O from multiple nodes writing to a single shared file as with MPI-I/O, parallel HDF5 or parallel NetCDF.

 The Lustre file system is made up of an underlying set of I/O servers and disks called Object Storage Targets (OSTs).
 A file is said to be striped when its data is on multiple OSTs.
 Read and write operations on striped files will access multiple OST's concurrently.
 File striping is a way to increase I/O performance since writing or reading from multiple OST's simultaneously increases the available I/O bandwidth.
-Selecting the best striping can be complicated since striping a file over too few OSTs will not take advantage of the system's available bandwidth but striping over too many will cause unnecessary overhead and lead to a loss in performance.
+Selecting the best striping can be complicated since striping a file over too few OSTs will not take advantage of the system's available bandwidth, but striping over too many will cause unnecessary overhead and lead to a loss in performance.
 The default striping is set to 1 on Perlmutter's $SCRATCH.
-This means that each file is written to 1 OSTs on Perlmutter by default.
+This means that each file is written to 1 OST on Perlmutter by default.

 Warning

-(72 OSTs).
+Do not use a stripe count larger than (128 OSTs).
 This will result in poor performance and can adversely affect the entire file system.

 mkdir output_directory

-Restriping an Existing File¶
+Restriping an Existing Directory or File

 cp my_big_file tmp_my_big_file